 In Year R, the children read individually with a familiar adult.
 The books the children access are phonetically matched to their stage of learning.
 The children take home a different text to read with their parent/carer which is also matched to their phonics knowledge.

-In Key Stage 1, children read with a partner at least once a week with an adult at school in addition to their daily sessions.
+In Key Stage 1, children continue to read with a familiar adult at least once a week in addition to their daily sessions.
 Every child is given a matched phonetically decodable text to read every week.